This post may contain affiliate links. Read the full disclosure here.

 - Preheat the oven to 400ºF.
 Adjust the rack to the middle position.
 Line a large baking sheet with parchment paper or a silicone mat.

-- In a large bowl, combine the flour, sugar, cinnamon, baking powder, baking soda, and salt.
-Stir with a whisk to combine.
-Using a pastry cutter, fork, or two knives, blend the butter into the flour mixture until it resembles pea-sized crumbs.
-In a small bowl or measuring cup, whisk the buttermilk, sweet potato, and vanilla together, then add it to the flour mixture.
-Stir just until the dough comes together, taking care not to over mix.
+- In a small bowl or measuring cup, whisk the buttermilk, sweet potato, and vanilla together, then add it to the flour mixture.
+Stir just until a crumbly dough forms, taking care not to over-mix.

-- Turn the dough out onto a lightly floured work surface and knead it gently about 5 times.
+- Turn the dough out onto a lightly floured work surface and knead it gently until a shaggy dough forms.
 Shape the dough into a 7-inch round disk.
 Cut the dough into 8 equal-sized wedges.
 Place the scones on the prepared baking sheet.
-Brush the tops with cream.

 - Bake for 15 to 20 minutes or until golden brown.
 Transfer the scones to a wire rack to cool slightly and top with glaze.